 While cold treatments usually relieve the pain, see your doctor right away if a single application doesn’t help.
 “Gout is comparatively easy to treat if it is recognized early enough.
 If you let it go for too long, it’s much harder to get under control,” says Dr. Abruzzo.

-1. My son had terrible gout for years, and he has had remarkable relief from simply adding a citrus oil to his water and increasing the amount of water he drinks.
+1. My son had terrible gout for years, and he has had remarkable relief from simply increasing the amount of water he drinks and adding a few drops of citrus oils to each glass.
+He stirs vigorously and drinks it down.
 It has virtually eliminated the gout issue.
-His favorite oil is GRAPEFRUIT, and he makes sure he never runs out of it.
+His favorite oil is Grapefruit, and he makes sure he never runs out of it.

 4. I've had gout flare ups that are so painful I could hardly walk, and I walk dogs for a living.
 I've been taking turmeric [powder] and haven't had any flare ups since. - Sue